Five bold results. 15 committed agencies. 160 action steps.

 Strategy 3: Establish a structure and protocols to prevent, mitigate, and respond to infectious disease outbreaks for people facing homelessness.

 This plan was developed to drive action as well as to promote continuous learning and improvement over the next four years.
-The Council will measure progress, adjust actions as needed for greater impact, and communicate regularly with partners across the state.
+The Council measures progress, adjusts actions as needed for greater impact, and will communicate regularly with partners across the state.

-The implementation of this plan will be co-led and co-monitored by a team of Implementation Consultants with lived expertise.
+The implementation of this plan is being co-led and co-monitored by a team of Implementation Consultants with lived expertise.

-Each action item will have a lead agency staff who will be responsible for managing the details and ongoing work needed to complete the action.
-The Council staff will regularly bring together agency staff to work collaboratively and monitor how the action items are achieving the strategies under each of the five results.
-Additionally, a senior leadership and newly formed interagency equity team will support agency staff, problem solve and remove barriers that may be impeding progress and ensure equity is central to all pieces of implementation.
+Each action item has a lead agency staff responsible for managing the details and ongoing work needed to complete the action.
+The Council staff regularly brings together agency staff and Implementation Consultants to work collaboratively and monitor how the action items are achieving the strategies under each of the five results.
+Additionally, a senior leadership and interagency equity team support agency staff, problem solve and remove barriers that may be impeding progress and ensure equity is central to all pieces of implementation.

 Overall Metric: The number of Minnesotans experiencing homelessness (Goal: 15 percent reduction by Dec.
 2026)